quocdat32461997/NER/README.md

 ### Repo structure
 * README.md
+* models - folder to store trained models for latter use
 * logs - folder of training, validation, and testing loggings
 * resources - folder to store training data
 * notebooks - list of Jupyter Notebooks for tutorials